jamesoyanna/MoodTracker/README.md

 ##### - I am currently refactoring the application where necessary.

 ### The application is also fully deploy and hosted on Netlify.
-Live view of the application Demo can be found here- [React Calendar App]()
+Live view of the application Demo can be found here- [Mood Tracker App](https://mood-tracker-app.netlify.app/)

 ## Pictutial View of the Application